-With regard to my research, I have published over 50 papers in top journals, conference proceedings, and books on a range of topics including organizational learning, dissent in organizations, high altitude mountaineering (the May ’96 Everest climbing disaster), discourse and narrative in environmental management and strategy, enterprise system implementation, and social entrepreneurship.
+With regard to my research, I have published over 50 papers in top journals, conference proceedings, and books on a range of topics including organizational change, classroom and organizational learning, dissent in organizations, high altitude mountaineering (the May ’96 Everest climbing disaster), discourse and narrative in environmental management and strategy, enterprise system implementation, and social entrepreneurship and innovation.
 These papers have generally assumed a non-realist ontological perspective including critical, critical realist, narrative, aesthetic, dramaturgical, and communications frameworks.
-Consistent with a social-constructionist research orientation I became a Taos Associate in 2011.
-Most recently, I have been engaged in research that focuses on social innovation and ethical sensemaking at food banks and other food related enterprises; inequality and the industrial food system; sensemaking and identity in organizational change; and the role of place in social innovation and environmental management.
+Most recently, I have been engaged in research that focuses on social innovation and ethical sensemaking at food banks and other food-related enterprises; inequality in the industrial food system; sensemaking and identity in organizational change; social drama and institutional preservation work; and the role of place in social innovation and environmental management.

 Professional Highlights & Honors

 The Worcester Business Journal sought insight from Michael Elmes, professor of business, for its article.“Given how easily this virus is transmitted via aerosol droplets in closed spaces, it is not clear to me how many customers will risk eating in restaurants in spite of the precautions that restaurants are taking,” he told The Journal.